Introduction to Teradata Temporary Tables

 Derived Tables using the WITH Syntax

-Here is another method to name a derived table and its columns in advance and reference it later:
+One way to assign a name to a derived table and its columns beforehand and subsequently refer to it is as follows:

 WITH InvoiceRevenue(MaxRevenue) AS